 Singapore is a city that’s bursting with so many fabulous things to see and do, that choosing just a few is not an easy task.
 Singapore is the best destination for the entire family to enjoy.
-There’s the taller-than-you-can-believe Singapore Flyer, the futuristic Gardens by the Bay, the breathtaking views of the iconic Singapore skyline – it’s hard to list out favourites.
+There’s the taller-than-you-can-believe Singapore Flyer, the futuristic Gardens by the Bay, the breathtaking views of the iconic Singapore skyline – it’s hard to list our favourites.
 Everything can be a favourite when it comes to Singapore’s attractions.
-Explore this tiny island of incredible contrasts, of fantastic gastronomic and shopping hubs, and immense ethnic diversity.
+Explore this tiny island of incredible contrasts, with fantastic gastronomic and shopping hubs, and immense ethnic diversity.
 Here’s our list of some of the wonderful things to see and do in Singapore during your visit.

 1. Singapore Botanic Gardens

 The Botanic Gardens open at 5 A.M. and stays open until midnight.
 You can explore these fabulous gardens whenever you get the chance in your sightseeing.
 Let the virgin rainforest embrace you with its green bounty.
 Explore the National Orchid Garden‘s incredible 1,000+ species of orchids and 2,000 hybrids.
 The Singapore Botanic Gardens are a bucolic retreat for joggers, dogs and tai-chi practitioners in downtown Singapore.

 Read more: www.sbg.org.sg